A reinforcement learning approach to rare trajectory sampling: Formulation and applications

-\item We could consider the statistics of an observable by using hard constraints to study the probabilities of its possible values, however, this is often a difficult task even for a single value \cite{Derrida2019,Derrida2019a}.
+This cound by done by considering conditioned ensembles for each of its possible values, however, this is often a difficult task even for a single value \cite{Derrida2019,Derrida2019a}.
 While softened constraints are easier for individual values, annealing the constraint over a whole range of values could be computationally demanding.
 A common solution is to instead consider the observables \textbf{cumulant generating function}, given by

 This tells us about the observables statistics by generating the observables cumulants through its derivatives at zero

 For certain observables or values of $s$ substantially different from $0$, many trajectories may make negligible contribution to this expectation, i.e.\ it is dominated by rare events in the dynamics.
 To sample these rare events more efficiently, we may thus seek a dynamics corresponding to an ensemble reweighted according to the value of this observable, that is